How do credit limits work and what limit can I get?

 An increased credit limit gives you more spending power but also means you could have a bigger balance to repay.
 If your balance and any interest charges get to a point where you can't repay at least the minimum amount listed by a statement's due date, you risk defaulting on the account.
 But contacting your credit card provider when you have concerns about repayments can help you work out a solution.

 How much time does it take to apply for a credit limit increase?

 With credit card providers that accept online applications for increase in credit limit, you can complete your application in around 5-10 minutes, provided you have all the required information close at hand.

 How much time would the card provider take to review my application?

 This can vary from one card provider to the next, where while some inform you of their decision almost immediately, some others can take a few days.

 Are all credit card holders eligible for credit limit increases?

-New credit card accounts typically don’t qualify for credit limit increases, and you’ll have to wait for three to six months.
-Once you get an increase or decrease in your credit limit, you cannot request for another one in the next three to six months, depending on your provider.
+New credit card accounts typically don’t qualify for credit limit increases, and you’ll have to wait for 6 to 9 months.
+Once you get an increase or decrease in your credit limit, you cannot ask for another one in the next 3-6 months, depending on your provider.

-Can I request for a specific increase in my card’s credit limit?
+Can I request a specific increase to my card’s credit limit?

 Yes, you can, but this should be within the maximum allowed limit of the given card, and it remains subject to approval.